 A battery’s capacity is simply a measure of how much electricity it can store at any one time.
 The higher the capacity, the longer your device will stay on.
 Battery capacity is measured in amp-hours (Ah) and can range from just 500 milliamp-hours (mAh) for small AAA batteries all the way up to 100Ah (equal to 100,000mAh) or more for large 12v batteries designed for off-grid cabins or RVs.

-While capacity measures how much electricity the battery can store, cycle life measures how many times the battery can be charged and discharged before it starts to degrade and need replacement.
+While capacity measures how much electricity the battery can store, cycle life measures how many times the battery can be charged and discharged before it starts to degrade.
 Small rechargeable batteries generally can handle about 1000 cycles, while high-quality options like Panasonic eneloop batteries can handle 2,000 cycles or more.

 Larger 12v batteries can handle hundreds to thousands of cycles, depending on the technology and quality.
 The Renogy’s 12v AGM lead-acid battery above lasts about 600 cycles, while the similarly-sized lithium-ion Battle Born battery lasts up to 5,000 cycles – though you’re paying a premium for that longevity.